-Workers on Rainforest Alliance Certified farms must receive proper training in the application of any agrochemicals and must use personal protective equipment.
+Workers involved in pest management activities on Rainforest Alliance Certified farms must receive proper training on IPM, in the application of any agrochemicals and must use personal protective equipment.
 When farmers determine that agrochemicals are absolutely necessary to protect crops, they must choose the safest products available to safeguard human health and the environment.
-The Sustainable Agriculture Network standard requires that all workers that apply, handle, transport, or come into contact with agrochemicals or other chemical substances receive specific safety training on the nature and health risks of these substances, proper handling, use of protective equipment, and emergency procedures in case of accidental exposure.
+Our standard requires that all workers that apply, handle, transport, or come into contact with pesticides or other chemical substances receive specific safety training on the nature and health risks of these substances, proper handling, use of protective equipment, and emergency procedures in case of accidental exposure.
 Additionally, all agrochemical workers are required to have a medical exam at least once per year.

 The Rainforest Alliance Sustainable Agriculture Standard provides a realistic and effective way for farms of all sizes to move toward more resilient agro-ecosystems where there is less need for the use of pesticides.